konetom/GO-off_Plaza/README.md

 Notes
 -----
 You have to create an account in Plaza Dicots v4.0 prior running this script.
 Without login information, you cannot run the script. <br>
-To avoid putting your login name and password each time of running the script, you can write and save your login name and login password in "login.py file. <br>
+To avoid putting your login name and password each time of running the script, you can write and save your login name and login password in the "login.py" file. <br>
 There you also define your special unique keyword, which you will be using instead of typing your login in console. <br>

 <br>